An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: The proposed method

+Because at each step of the proposed algorithm, we make choices to reduce the objective function in~\eqref{eq:theoptimizationproblem} maximally we are guaranteed to converge.
+As long as some $\mathcal{C}_{ij} > 0$ progress is possible and these scores~\eqref{eq:badcij} are non-zero at least as long as there is one off-diagonal element $|S_{ij}| > 0$.
+As the Jacobi method cancels at each step the largest off-diagonal element, its analysis was done differently, using the off-diagonal ``norm'' $\sqrt{\sum_{i=1}^n \sum_{j > i}^n |S_{ij}|^2}$ ($i$ would go only until $p$ and not $n$).

-\textbf{Remark 6 (Algorithm 1 for large sparse matrices).} When the given $\mathbf{S}$ is a large sparse matrix we are concerned with the fill-in that happens during Algorithm 1.
+When the given $\mathbf{S}$ is a large sparse matrix we are concerned with the fill-in that happens during Algorithm 1.
 We note that, at each step, the fill-in is at most $O(n)$.
-Regarding the scores, we have that most $S_{ij} = 0$ and therefore the critical quantity in \eqref{eq:modifiedscores} which is $|S_{ii} - S_{jj}| - (S_{ii} - S_{jj})$ takes either the value 0 when the diagonal entries are ordered decreasing, i.e., $S_{ii} > S_{jj}$), or $2(S_{jj} - S_{ii})$ otherwise (in this case, the $\mathbf{G}_{ij}$ in \eqref{eq:theGij} is a reflector that flips rows/columns $i$ and $j$ in $\mathbf{S}$, ensuring a diagonal with decreasing elements).
-Therefore, by ordering the diagonal entries of $\mathbf{S}$ we can have exactly as many non-zero scores $\mathcal{C}_{ij}$ as non-zero off-diagonal entries $S_{ij}$.$ \blacksquare$
+Regarding the scores, we have that most $S_{ij} = 0$ and therefore the critical quantity in~\eqref{eq:badcij} which is $|S_{ii} - S_{jj}| - (S_{ii} - S_{jj})$ takes either the value 0 when the diagonal entries are ordered decreasing, i.e., $S_{ii} > S_{jj}$), or $2(S_{jj} - S_{ii})$ otherwise (in this case, the $\mathbf{G}_{ij}$ in~\eqref{eq:theGij} is a reflector that flips rows/columns $i$ and $j$ in $\mathbf{S}$, ensuring a diagonal with decreasing elements).
+Therefore, by ordering the diagonal entries of $\mathbf{S}$ we can have exactly as many non-zero scores $\mathcal{C}_{ij}$ as non-zero off-diagonal entries $S_{ij}$.

-\textbf{Remark 7 (Sparse eigenspaces and sweeping the indices).} Maximizing the scores leads to the best possible update at each step of the algorithm and can be exploited to build sparse eigenspaces (we stop after just a few transformations $k \ll n^2$).
+Maximizing scores leads to the best possible update at each step of the algorithm and can be exploited to build {sparse eigenvectors} (we stop after just a few transformations $k \ll n^2$).
 Still, this step can be expensive as the maximum score needs to be found at each iteration.
-Furthermore, if we look to approximate the eigenspace giving up sparsity then sweeping all the indices in order is an appropriate solution (analogously to cyclic Jacobi algorithms \cite{10.2307/1993275, 10.2307/2098943}). $ \blacksquare$
+Furthermore, if we are looking to approximate the eigenspace giving up sparsity, then sweeping all the indices in order is an appropriate solution (analogously to cyclic Jacobi methods~\cite{10.2307/1993275,10.2307/2098943}).